 Then there is the overarching challenge of security, that ties in with many of the other challenges.
 Giving employees mobile access to company data opens up many more vulnerable points, and that requires greater education for employees and greater security from a development perspective.

 Finding a Solution for EAM Mobility

-In order to meet the mobility challenges listed above, Vesta has developed Hydrogen—a role-based SAP EAM user interface that is usable across multiple devices and offers fully functional offline support.
+In order to meet the mobility challenges listed above, Rizing has developed Hydrogen—a role-based SAP EAM user interface that is usable across multiple devices and offers fully functional offline support.